Masters of Business Administration (MBA)

 1. In order to enroll in 700 level graduate courses offered in the College of Business and Economics, a student must be enrolled in a graduate degree program or a graduate certificate program.
 A student with a Guest status or with Post Master’s status can take 700 level graduate course(s) on a space available basis.

-3. Individual Studies (XXX 798) and/or Readings and Research (XXX 789) may not be used as electives but may be used to satisfy up to 3 units in the emphasis.
+3. Individual Studies (XXX 798) and/or Readings and Research (XXX 789) may not be used as electives but may be used to satisfy up to 3 credits in the emphasis.
 A copy of the proposal must be on file in the Coordinator’s Office prior to registration.
 The student should initiate these requests with the instructor.

 7. Business-related course work taken in an applicant’s undergraduate program where the applicant has graduated more than five years prior to the date of admission to the Graduate School may not be considered as satisfactory in meeting Common Body of Knowledge requirements.